gpaux/Mediana/CaseStudy04.md

 All of the overall &alpha; is allocated to H1 to ensure that the OS test will be carried out only after the PFS test is significant and the arrow indicates that H2 will be tested after H1 is rejected.

-More formally, a chain procedure is uniquely defined by specifying a vector of hy- pothesis weights (W) and matrix of transition parameters (G).
-Based on the Figure, these parameters are given by
+More formally, a chain procedure is uniquely defined by specifying a vector of hypothesis weights (W) and matrix of transition parameters (G).
+Based on the figure, these parameters are given by

 <center>